zoyafuso-NOAA/Optimal_Allocation_GoA/README.md

 Data for the optimization were synthesized in the optimization_data.R script.
 It's purpose is to take the VAST model density predictions and create an input dataset in the form that is used in the SamplingStrata package.
 The depth and E_km fields are used as strata variables.
-The script creates two subdirectories model_11/full_domain/ and model_11/trawlable/, and an .RData file called optimization_data.RData is saved in each subdirectory.
+The script creates an .RData file called optimization_data.RData is saved in the [data/](https://github.com/zoyafuso-NOAA/Optimal_Allocation_GoA/tree/master/data)
+directory.
 The output of optimization_data.RData contains the following variables and constants:

 | Variable Name | Description                                                                                                                        | Class Type and Dimensions                  |
 |---------------|------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------|